 Foods have a different impact on your body based on the nutrients they contain.
 Try to just focus on talking about foods based on how you enjoy them and how they impact you.
 That’s the part food neutrality emphasizes.

-The simplest way to think about using a food neutral approach is to decide to view food based on:
+The simplest way to think about using a food neutrality approach is to decide to view food based on:

 Make food individual to you.
 There is no right or wrong here.
 Just how you want to experience your relationship with food.

-Just use the information of how food affects you to guide your food choices.
+Just use the information on how food affects you to guide your food choices.

 The most challenging part of this approach is removing all those beliefs picked up from diet culture and wellness culture around food.

-You have to unlearn that you’re not taking care of yourself if you eat dessert daily.
+You have to unlearn ideas like “you’re not taking care of yourself if you eat dessert daily”.

 You have to unlearn that failing a diet means you didn’t try hard enough and weren’t committed enough.